Katie Golobic captures the sacred chaos of being a mother

 “Up The Hill.”
 Katie Golobic

 “It feels like one of those old paintings, Norman Rockwell, this classic Americana life,” she recalls.
 “I love how the house is just ever so tilted.
 That’s what it feels like.
 It almost feels perfect, but life is not, and as a mom, it’s not.
 It’s messy, there’s chaos happening.
 That best encapsulates how I enjoy photographing, photographing the chaos.
-It’s beautiful, you know?”
+It’s still beautiful, you know?”

 So what does this love letter entail?
 These photographs aren’t doomed, like so many others, to be sucked into the vortex of .jpegs that never see the light of day.
 Rather, Golobic prints albums, each year amassing favorites for each child that they’ll receive one day.

-“It’s my gift to them [to say,] ‘It’s been a blessing to be your mom, and it’s just created magic,’” she says.
+“It’s my gift to them [to say,] ‘It’s been a blessing to be your mom, and it’s just created ,’” she says.
 “I post less and less online these days, only just because I want it for them.
 I want them to have these sacred moments for themselves, and I’ll share some great ones here and there.
 But, it’s really for them.”

 a woman's back with water drops in the sun. black and white photography